ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/index.md

 A "smart contract" is simply a program that runs on the Ethereum blockchain.
 It's a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.

 Smart contracts are a type of [Ethereum account](/developers/docs/accounts/).
 This means they have a balance and they can send transactions over the network.
 However they're not controlled by a user, instead they are deployed to the network and run as programmed.
 User accounts can then interact with a smart contract by submitting transactions that execute a function defined on the smart contract.
 Smart contracts can define rules, like a regular contract, and automatically enforce them via the code.
+Smart contracts can not be deleted, and interactions with them are irreversible.

 ## Prerequisites {#prerequisites}